What?!: Plot

-While Barry watches Sally rehearse her scene, he notices Sam in the cabin booth and promptly leaves.
-He confronts Sam in the parking lot, who tells him that he wanted to hear Sally's version of the story, insulting them before driving away.
-Back in the class, Sally gets a call from Sam, inviting her to come to his hotel so he can give her a gift.
-Although hesitant, she agrees to visit him.
-Barry, meanwhile, decides to confront Sam himself by taking his gun.
-Sally arrives at Sam's hotel room, where he gives her a flyer from one of her previous performances.
-She decides to stay a little longer when he states he has some family problems.
+While Barry watches Sally rehearse at the class, he notices Sam watching and confronts him outside.
+Sam says he wanted to hear Sally's version of the story and insults them before driving away.
+Sally is invited by Sam to his hotel to receive a gift, which she hesitantly agrees to do.
+Barry, meanwhile, takes a pistol to confront Sam himself.

-However, Sam's kind demeanor changes when Sally states she will still do the performance, calling her out for lying and revealing that he saw her rehearsing.
-Sally leaves when he gets threatening, with Barry almost shooting her when she opens the door, although he manages to hide before being noticed.
-Barry is forced to leave, angry.
-He misses meeting with Fuches, with Loach expressing anger.
-Fuches secretly calls Barry, telling him to avoid contact with him.
-Needing support, Barry visits Gene (Henry Winkler), who wants him to follow his real story, promising to not look him differently.
-Barry then opens up about the experience at Korangal Valley: after Albert was shot, he saw a man hiding in his house and then immediately killed the man.
-However, he was reprimanded as the man didn't shoot Albert.
-For his actions, Barry was discharged from the Marines.
+Sam is initially friendly but becomes threatening when Sally states she will still do the performance.
+Sally leaves with Barry almost shooting her, although he manages to hide.
+Barry leaves and misses his hotel meeting with Fuches.
+This frustrates Loach and gives Fuches a window to secretly call Barry and tell him to avoid all contact with him.

+Needing support, Barry visits Gene (Henry Winkler), promising to not look at him differently if he tells the truth.
+Barry then opens up about the experience in the Korangal Valley: after Albert was shot, he killed an innocent civilian he mistakenly thought was responsible and was subsequently discharged from the Marines.
+Gene tells Barry never to share the story, but accepts and comforts him.
+Gene tells him about his own failed relationship with his son Leo (Andrew Leeds) and that everyone can change for the better.

-Gene is impacted by Barry's story, telling him to never tell the story to anyone.
-He comforts Barry, telling him of his failed relationship with his son Leo (Andrew Leeds) but that everyone is capable of changing for the better.
-When Barry asks if he is a bad person, Gene just refers to him as a "human" person.
-Fuches attempts to escape from his hotel room through the window, when Barry appears, climbing to the hotel room.
-Despite Fuches' attempts to prevent Barry from saying anything, Barry confesses to killing Moss.
-Loach then enters, blowing Fuches' cover.
-Loach then shows him the recording device and turns it off.
-He then offers a deal to Barry: if he kills his ex wife's lover, Ronny (Daniel Bernhardt), he will allow him to go.
-A shocked Barry just says "What?!"
+Barry visits Fuches just as he is trying to escape from the hotel room.
+Despite Fuches's attempts to prevent Barry from saying anything, Barry confesses to killing Moss.
+Loach then enters, shows Barry the recording device, and offers him a deal: if he kills his ex-wife's lover, Ronny (Daniel Bernhardt), he will let him go.
+Shocked, Barry says the episode's title line.